 North Carolina requests 100% of the BEAD Award upon approval of the Initial Proposal.
 Funding will be utilized to support the challenge process, pre-qualification process, subgrantee selection, and funding awarded last-mile deployment projects.
-The division will only pursue non-deployment activities once funds for unserved, underserved, and CAI locations are allocated, and additional funds remain available for non-deployment subgrantee selection.
-More details are available in the Initial Proposal Funding Request documentation.
+Funding will be utilized for non-deployment projects once we are confident that all unserved and underserved locations in the state will be served after deployment grants.